-So the end result is you make one payment per month to the firm and the firm handles everything else.
+So you make one payment per month to the firm and the firm handles everything else.

-Commercial debt management firms provide exactly the same service as free firms except they charge you each month so less goes to your debts.
+Commercial debt management firms do exactly the same as free firms – except they charge you a fee each month so less goes to your debts.
 Fee-charging DMPs are not “better” than the free DMPs in any way – and they will take longer to pay off your debts, so actually they are worse.
 See Choosing a Debt Management company for more details.

 What can happen during a DMP

-In 2016 more than a hundred DMP firms have closed after the regulator refused to authorise them or they decided to withdraw their application for authorisation.
+In 2016 more than a hundred DMP firms closed after the regulator refused to authorise them or they decided to withdraw from the busienss.
 Find out what your options are if you are affected:

 Debt management is flexible so if things don’t go well you have options, including changing your payments or stopping the DMP and choosing a different debt solution: